-470,000 ESALs have been applied to the westbound truck lane on US-280 by approximately 1,600,000 vehicles since summer 2015.
+310,000 ESALs have been applied to the westbound truck lane on US-280 by approximately 1,060,000 vehicles since summer 2015.

 The planning and procurement process is underway to build Cracking Group (CG) test sections on the MnROAD Mainline.
-Mix designs have been completed and preconstruction activities are ongoing.
+Mix designs and preconstruction activities are ongoing.

 The planning and procurement process is underway to place Preservation Group (PG) test sections on Mille Lacs County Road 8 (for low traffic performance) and US-169 (for high traffic performance) in Pease, MN (about 45 minutes north of MnROAD).
-Mix designs have been completed and pretreatment pavement condition has been quantified.
+Mix designs are ongoing and pretreatment pavement condition is being quantified.